mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 Having such strong types for entities is not enough.
 While doing arithmetics on them, we get derived entities, and they also should be easy to understand and correlate with the code written by the user.
-This is where expression templates come into play.
+This is where symbolic expressions come into play.

 The library should use the same unified approach to represent the results of arithmetics on all kinds of entities.
-It is worth mentioning that a generic purpose expression templates library is not a good solution for a physical quantities and units library.
+It is worth mentioning that a generic purpose symbolic expressions library is not a good solution for a physical quantities and units library.

 Let's assume that we want to represent the results of the following two unit equations: